Skip to main content

 Bio internships range from All Children’s Hospital, Egmont Key and Boyd Hill Nature Preserve to the Human Genetics Lab at Mass General, run by a Harvard Med School prof and Eckerd grad.

-Three-week Winter Term classes have studied tropical ethnobotany in Belize and the history of science in London.
+Three-week Winter Term classes have studied tropical ethnobotany in Belize, natural history of the Galapagos, and shadowed physicians in Spain.

 Study Abroad Pics on Flickr